Geometric Rates of Convergence for Kernel-based Sampling Algorithms: Distributed Kernel Herding

-We remark that, for the more general case of $r>1$, our proof technique does not give a valuable convergence rate.
-In particular, our analysis yields $g(\sfS \cup \{\bx\}) \leq (1-C) g(\sfS) + \left( 1- \nicefrac{m_\omega}{2 M_\Omega} \right)$, which is not very meaningful.
-This could be an artifact of our proof technique, and improving it is an interesting open question for future research.
-Also, while we presented the analysis for Distributed $\wkh$, by Corollary~\ref{cor:convergenceSBQ}, the same rate also holds for Distributed SBQ.
+We remark that, for the more general case of $r>1$, our proof technique does not give a non-trivial convergence rate.
+This is likely an artifact of our proof technique, and improving it is an interesting open question for future research.
+Nevertheless, as we shall see in the following section, the algorithm displays improved performance in practice.